abhinavgudipati/abhinavgudipati.github.io-old/README.md

 - **Kanak Khimji Award for Academic Excellence** **Class 12** **Class 10 **

    - Awarded for having secured an excellent academic record in my Board Examinations and for having stood in the top 10% of all the exam takers in Muscat.
 Was awarded for both the times the All India board exams were conducted during my high school.

 ### Positions of Responsibility

-- Student
+- **Student Council** : **CSAM Batch Representative**
+   - Batch representative of CSAM 2019-2020 in the Student Council.
+I was a part of the council which is held responsible for voicing out the concerns and the on-goings of day to day activities in the institution for the benefit of the students.
+- **Mess and Hostel Committee : 1st Year Reprsentative**
+   - Was the student POC for all the Mess and Hostel related issues my peers were facing during their stay in Campus from September 2019 - March 2020.

 ### Contact

 - **Personal Blog** [Blog]()